rudolfstepan/x86_micro_kernel/README.md

   sudo apt-get install gcc
 - nasm:
   sudo apt-get install nasm
-- mkfs
+- mkfs:
-  apt-get install dosfstools
+  sudo apt-get install dosfstools

 ## Create the image and run the emulation
 use the attached Makefile to build and run